-Strategic Indicator 2018-19 Result 2019-20 Forecast 2019-20 Result 2020-21 Forecast Strategic Objective Our natural environment is healthy and sust tainable for futu re generations.
-Satisfaction with waste management 73 77 71 0 100 70 Comment: There was significant disruption a processing facility in February 2019, and community confidence in the recycling indus the permanent of Satisfaction with environmental sustainability 64 65 61 0 100 65 Comment: The result of 61 is within margin of error (+/- 4.4%) of the survey.
-The result may also reflect general sentiment of parts of the community relating to the response of all levels of government in relation to climate change and the impact of the campaign for Council to declare a climate emergency in particular.
-Volume of harvested water (rain and stormwater) re-used within Council buildings and open space irrigation.
-3ML 6ML N/A 7ML Comment: Data not available due to a failur e of the water m etering system 1 Tonnes of CO2 emissions from energy used in all Council-owned and operated buildings, street lighting, Council fleet, taxi and air travel.
+Strategic Indicator 2018-19 Result 2019-20 Forecast 2019-20 Result 2020-21 Forecast Strategic Objective Our natural environment is healthy and sustainable for future generations.
+Satisfaction with waste management 73 77 71 0 100 70 Comment: There was significant disruption a processing facility in February 2019, and a community confidence in the recycling indus the permanent of Satisfaction with environmental sustainability 64 65 61 0 100 65 Comment: The result of 61 is within margin general sentiment of parts of the community relation to climate change and the impact of in particular. relating to the response of all levels of goveri nment in Volume of harvested water (rain and stormwater) re-used within Council buildings and open space irrigation.
+3ML 6ML N/A 7ML Comment: Data not available due to a failur e of the water m netering system. - Tonnes of CO2 emissions from energy used in all Council-owned and operated buildings, street lighting, Council fleet, taxi and air travel.
 Note: Information reported with a one year lag.
 22,826 tCO2e Less than 22,000 tCO2e 21,788 tCO2e Less than 22,000 tCO2e Kerbside collection waste diverted from landfill (percentage of garbage, recyclables and green organics collected from kerbside bins that is diverted from landfill) 49% 48% 53% 0 100 58% Area of land managed for biodiversity (hectares) 43ha 43.1ha 44.2ha 44.2ha

 Our Major Initiatives/Commitments Responsible Directorate Status Major Initiative 3.2 Reduce greenhouse gas emissions from Council's buildings by implementing cost effective energy efficiency upgrades/retrofits and installing solar photovoltaics (PV).
-Image: A start of the start of Commitments · 3.1 Implement identified priority works at Council facilities (water harvesting, water recovery and water efficiency) to reduce tap water use and stormwater pollution.
-Image: A start of the start of 3.3 Enhance and maintain urban biodiversity across the municipality by implementing initiatives including the Backyard Biodiversity project, Wildlife not Weeds program and rollout of interpretive signage at biodiversity sites.
-Image: A start of the start of 3.4 Deliver the Boroondara Sustainable Living Festival so that the community can learn new skills and be inspired to live more sustainably.
-1 Comment: Festival cancelled on Monday 16 March due to COVID-19.
+2 Image: A start of the start of Commitments 1 3.1 Implement identified priority works at Council facilities (water harvesting, water recovery and water efficiency) to reduce tap water use and stormwater pollution.
+2 Image: A start of the start of 3.3 Enhance and maintain urban biodiversity across the municipality by implementing initiatives including the Backyard Biodiversity project, Wildlife not Weeds program and rollout of interpretive signage at biodiversity sites.
+2 Image: A start of the start of 3.4 Deliver the Boroondara Sustainable Living Festival so that the community can learn new skills and be inspired to live more sustainably.
+2 1 Comment: Festival cancelled on Monday 16 March due to COV /ID-19.
 3.5 Deliver Council's award winning Living for our Future community engagement program to support the community to live well and sustainably.
-Image: A set of the set of the 3.6 Progress actions associated with the introduction of a Food Organics and Garden Organics (FOGO) kerbside collection service to reduce the volume of waste going into landfill.
-Image: A start of the start of 3.7 Progress the Tree Strategy action to introduce proactive renewal of ageing street and park trees.
-Image: A start of the start of 3.8 Implement lighting upgrades using sustainable and energy efficient solutions wherever possible.
-Image: A start of the start of
+2 Image: A start of the start of 3.6 Progress actions associated with the introduction of a Food Organics and Garden Organics (FOGO) kerbside collection service to reduce the volume of waste going into landfill.
+2 Image: A start of the start of 3.7 Progress the Tree Strategy action to introduce proactive renewal of ageing street and park trees.
+2 Image: A start of the start of 3.8 Implement lighting upgrades using sustainable and energy efficient solutions wherever possible.
+2 Image: A start of the start of